 This seminar is intended for engineers working in the gas turbine industry.
 In addition, employees at overhaul shops and individuals involved in product certification will also benefit from the information presented in this seminar.

 An engineering degree or similar technical degree is required.
 Some background in structural analysis, fracture mechanics, materials, or design would be helpful.

-Mr. Stillinger has over 20 years experience in the gas turbine industry and is currently a Critical Parts Lifing consultant working at Rolls-Royce Corporation in Indianapolis, Indiana.
+Since 1998, Mr. Stillinger has gained experience in the gas turbine industry and is currently a Critical Parts Lifing consultant working at Rolls-Royce Corporation in Indianapolis, Indiana.